alex1blackhole/alex1blackhole/README.md

 ## About

 Greetings, I am Alexandr Nasonov, a proficient <b>Frontend developer</b>.
-With over <b>5 years of hands-on experience</b> in various related job positions, I have honed my expertise to deliver high-quality results in web development.
+With over <b>7 years of hands-on experience</b> in various related job positions, I have honed my expertise to deliver high-quality results in web development.

-In addition to my technical skills, I am also highly enthusiastic about staying up-to-date with the latest research and breakthroughs in web technologies, more specifically in Frontend development.
-Engaging in meaningful conversations about the latest industry trends and advancements is a great passion of mine.

 ## Languages and Tools
 <p>